-12Other provisions in the Agreement would define reporting and auditing requirements and passport requirements.
+14Other provisions in the Agreement would define reporting and auditing requirements and passport requirements.
 The Agreement would require that, by 2018, Palau resolve all deficiencies identified in annual single audit reports, which are required by the Compact's fiscal procedures agreement, such that no single audit report recommendations or deficiencies dating from before 2016 remain.
 In addition, the Agreement alters the entry procedures for citizens of Palau visiting the United States, requiring them to present a valid machine-readable passport to travel to the United States.

-13The compact provided for direct assistance to Palau only through 2009.
-Since then, Interior's 2010 annual budget provided \$13.25 million for direct assistance to Palau and other agencies provided additional funds.
-For 2011, Interior provides \$13 million in direct assistance.
-For 2012, Interior's Budget Justification proposes \$29.25 million in direct assistance, while the Agreement provides for \$27.75 million.
+15The compact provided for direct assistance to Palau only through 2009.
+For 2010 and 2011, Interior provided \$13.1 million for direct assistance to Palau each year.
+For 2012, Interior's Budget Justification proposed \$29.25 million in direct assistance, while the Agreement provides for \$27.75 million.

-14The pending implementing legislation would also extend the authority, and authorize appropriations, for the provision of compact federal services in Palau.
+16Senate bill 343, 112th Cong.
+The pending implementing legislation would also extend the authority, and authorize appropriations, for the provision of compact federal services in Palau.
 However, the proposed legislation does not appropriate funds for compact federal services.